 It has been proven by studies that a hot bath taken one to two hours before bedtime will help regulate your body temperature.
 Adding some Epsom salts and soaking your legs may help your RLS, too.

 Restless leg syndrome is an uncomfortable condition that can be almost unbearable at night.
-It is always important to rule out any medical conditions, such as vitamin deficiencies, before resorting to other methods.
+It is always important to rule out any medical conditions, such as vitamin deficiencies, before resorting to other restless leg solutions.
 If relentless RLS continues to haunt you, it is important to see your doctor for underlying causes.